Yang Bang-ean

-Yang Bang-ean (Korean: 양방언; Hanja: 梁邦彦; born 1 January 1960) is a Korean composer, arranger, record producer, and pianist.
+Yang Bang-ean (Korean: 양방언; Hanja: 梁邦彦; born January 1, 1960) is a Zainichi Korean composer, arranger, record producer, and pianist.
 His Japanese name is Kunihiko Ryo.

 Early life and beginnings

 Yang Bang-ean was born in Tokyo, Japan as a youngest son of five children from a Zainichi Korean family.
 His late father (born in Jeju-do, South Korea), worked as a doctor; his mother (born in Sinuiju, North Korea) worked as a nutritionist at a hospital her husband owned.
 Yang started his early education at the Chōsen School (朝鮮学校, 조선학교), where he finished his primary and secondary education.
 He then proceeded to a Japanese high school, where he first got interested in foreign pops and rock music while listening to radio, which led to him joining a band.
 He continued his study at Nippon Medical School.
 It was the time when he first started playing the keyboard.
 The band traveled around holding concerts and releasing an album.
 After his graduation from Nippon Medical, he was appointed as a plastic surgeon in a hospital in Tokyo, but quit shortly after to become a musician.